Pretty Cure (2004 TV series): Pretty Cures

 One of the two main protagonists.
 A 14/15-year-old girl and student in her second and later third year of Verone Academy's Sakura Class, who is the ace of its lacrosse team.
 She is strong-willed but lazy, as she dislikes doing homework, and is also a food lover, her favorite dish being the takoyaki from Akane's food stand.
 Although generally brave, she often becomes flustered around Shogo, whom she has a crush on.
 She is known for her catchphrase "Unbelievable!" (ありえな～い!, Ariena~i).
 As Cure Black, she specializes in physical combat.
 She introduces herself as "Emissary of light, Cure Black!" (光の使者、キュアブラック!, Hikari no shisha, Kyua Burakku!)
-Her theme color is black.
+Her theme color is black and her secondary colour is pink.